The ORBIT methodology in practice — where theory meets execution

 This is the integration premium: each capability amplifies the others.
 Transparency makes experimentation trustworthy.
 Safe experimentation makes Living Documents adaptive.
 Living Documents make mission alignment dynamic.
 Mission alignment makes pattern recognition relevant.
 Pattern recognition feeds back into better hypotheses for the next experiment.

-Recall from Chapter 6: Total Complexity = Σ(Mission Complexities) + Σ(Interface Costs)
+Recall from The Crisis: Total Complexity = Σ(Mission Complexities) + Σ(Interface Costs)

 The complete ORBIT system attacks both terms simultaneously: